zecure/shadowd.zecure.org/content/overview/shadowd.md

     cd shadowdctl
     sudo ./shadowdctl up -d

 Wait until the `shadowd_ui` container is completely started.
-On the first start this takes about 15 to 30 seconds since the database has to be initialized first.
 Once the initialization is done you have to add a user account for the web interface.

     sudo ./shadowdctl exec web ./app/console swd:register --admin --name=admin